kngjnssy/k1/content/profil/map-name-marta-image-5-jpg/index.md

 name: Marta
 image: 5.jpg
 date: ""
-body: "this is just a example sentence about the person"
+bio: this is just a example sentence about the person
 ---